mui/material-ui/docs/pages/blog/2023-discord-announcement.md

 That's why we've officially launched our [Discord Server](https://mui.com/r/discord/)—and we'd love for you to be a part of our community!

-Come join to engage in lively discussions, share your projects, and interact with the MUI team & others!
+Come join to engage in lively discussions, share your projects, and interact with the MUI team as well as developers just like you from all around the world.

 ## Why you should join our Discord Server?